hpc2n/linux-command-line-101/docs/filesystem.md

 ## Wild cards

-Wild cards are useful 'stand-ins' for one or more character or number, that you can use for instance when finding patterns or when removing/listing all files of a certain type.
+Wild cards are useful "stand-ins" for one or more character or number, that you can use for instance when finding patterns or when removing/listing all files of a certain type.

 Wild cards are also called "glob" or "globbing" patterns.

 ???
 Globs

     Globs, also known as glob (or globbing) patterns are patterns that can expand a wildcard pattern into a list of pathnames that match the given pattern.

     On the early versions of Linux, the command interpreters relied on a program that expanded these characters into unquoted arguments to a command: ``/etc/glob`` .

 <br>